Mada-png/unity-fsm-framework/README.md

 ## Samples

 This package ships with three tiers of examples located in the `Samples` folder:

-1. **Simple State Machine** – a minimal, code-driven FSM that demonstrates the core API.
-2. **Conditional FSM Sample** – introduces context–aware transitions and conditional logic.
+1. **Conditional FSM Sample** – introduces context–aware transitions and conditional logic.
-3. **Editor Driven FSM Sample** – builds a state machine from ScriptableObject definitions and visual tools.
+2. **Editor Driven FSM Sample** – builds a state machine from ScriptableObject definitions and visual tools.

 ## Getting Started